krishaamer/green-filter-research/research/literature/ai.md

 ## History of AI {#history-of-ai}

-Since Isaac Asimov proposed the 3 laws of Robotics in 1942 and Alan Turing published the Turing Test for Machine intelligence (@turingCOMPUTINGMACHINERYINTELLIGENCE1950), AI has come far, turning from a science-fiction concept into an everyday, mainstream reality.
+AI has come far since Isaac Asimov proposed the 3 laws of Robotics in 1942 and Alan Turing published the Turing Test for Machine intelligence (@turingCOMPUTINGMACHINERYINTELLIGENCE1950), turning from a science-fiction concept into an everyday, mainstream reality.

 From Concept to Reality.